bhanotlavanya/VBA-Challenge/README.md

+In this challenge we will be crearing a vba script which will find the quarterly change in stcok price, there total volume,percentage of change which would further tell us better earning oppurtunities and our code will ultimately tell us which stock was best performing and which one did not performed well.

 # VBA-Challenge

 Sub Stock_Data_Analysis()

-First we have to declare all the variables which we are going to use '(Ticker Symbol, Open Price, Closing Price, Percentage Change, Total Stock Volume,Quarterly Change, Greatest Total Volume) Dim ticker As String
+First we have to declare all the variables which we are going to use

+'(Ticker Symbol, Open Price, Closing Price, Percentage Change, Total Stock Volume,Quarterly Change, Greatest Total Volume)

+Dim ticker As String

 Dim open_price As Double

 Dim closing_price As Double

 Dim pc As Double

 Dim tsv As Double

 Dim qc As Double

 Dim gtv As Double

 'Other variables

 Dim PreviousStockPrice As Long

 Dim table_summary_row As Long

 Dim greatest_increase As Double

 Dim greatest_decrease As Double

 'Declare Worksheet as "ws" and Loop through each worksheet Dim ws As Worksheet
 For Each ws In Worksheets